 As a former analyst, I had substantial experience with newly issued shares that can’t cope with potential issues in the first year of their public debut.
 Facebook, Groupon, Lyft, and Uber all had problems and underperformed significantly within their first year.
 After a stock immediately rises, often there is a better price you can pay.
 Learn from other people’s mistakes.

 14. Learn As Much As You Can

-There are so many ways to learn about investing in building up your knowledge, skills, and experience.
+There are many ways to learn to invest by building up your knowledge, skills, and experience.
 Never stop learning.
-There are so many opportunities to learn about different kinds of investments, philosophies, and strategies.
-Resources are readily available.
+There are many opportunities to learn about different kinds of investments, philosophies, and strategies, and resources are readily available.

 The Intelligent Investor by Benjamin Graham

 Benjamin Graham is best known for his value investing approach.
 This strategy targets undervalued stocks of companies that have are capable of performing well in the long run.
 Graham taught Warren Buffett who championed Graham, who was his professor at Columbia University.
 Buffett cited this book frequently as the best investment book of all time.
 As an analyst, the book’s underpinning of fundamental analysis was crucial to making purchase recommendations to our clients.

 Security Analysis by Benjamin Graham and David Dodd

 Graham wrote this book with David Dodd, a colleague of his at Columbia University after the Wall Street crash (the big one in 1929!) and predates The Intelligent Investor.
 My oldest copy (I have two others) is difficult to read as it is marked up in so many different colors that my kids when they were babies thought it was a coloring book.

 Graham and Dodd took the approach of understanding the underlying operations of a business that are behind the security, something that Buffett has done in approaching acquisitions for Berkshire Hathaway.
 Financial analysis of a company is still essential when buying a stock and helps an investor understand if its current valuation is attractive for purchase.